 PHASE I – Pain Relief & Protection

-Your physiotherapist will use an array of treatment tools to protect your neck sprain and reduce your pain and inflammation.
-These may include ice, electrotherapy eg tens, acupuncture, taping techniques, soft tissue massage, back braces, dry needling etc. Your doctor may also recommend a course of non-steroidal anti-inflammatory drugs such as ibuprofen.
+Your physiotherapist will use various treatment tools to protect your neck sprain and reduce your pain and inflammation.
+These may include ice, electrotherapy, e.g. tens, acupuncture, taping techniques, soft tissue massage, back braces, dry needling etc. Your doctor may also recommend a course of non-steroidal anti-inflammatory drugs such as ibuprofen.